Homeowner Clients

 Don’t underestimate the total cost of your project and have a contingency sum available if possible.
 Remember that, as well as paying for the building work, your total construction budget needs to cover the cost of any searches, regulatory and professional fees, getting utilities to your site, and any taxes such as VAT.

-Appoint a project team that is right for you
+Appoint a team that is right for you

 How your project team is structured will depend on you and your skills as well as the complexity of the project.
 Unless your project is very simple, you may need an architect and if you’re proposing to make structural changes, you will likely need a structural engineer.
 Likewise, we strongly recommend that you employ a construction manager or building firm with specialist skills.
 This is because overseeing construction projects is complex, carries legal duties, requires a broad competence, and is very time-consuming.
 If you choose to manage the project yourself, you must be aware of your limitations and your legal responsibilities as a client.